 You’ll be introduced to major cultural landmarks from across the temporal, geographical and disciplinary range covered within Hispanic studies.
 You’ll engage with iconic figures at the heart of the Hispanic cultural imagination, and with canonical authors whose work has been influential in a Hispanic context and beyond.
 You'll acquire the skills required to conduct close analysis and critique of primary sources, both written and visual, in a variety of genres, and in so doing, foster your linguistic competence and increase your awareness of the range and diversity of Hispanic culture.
 There will be opportunities to improve your research techniques and to present clear and cogent arguments based on your analysis of primary sources.

-What is economic development, what does it look like and how can it be measured?
-These are questions that are explored in this module.
-You’ll learn about the relationship between economic activity and social and environmental development, the economic theories that underpin sustainable development policy interventions, and how those theories impact upon policy design.
-After studying this module, you’ll be able to apply the economic principles that you’ve learned to the analysis of GSD problems.
+Why and how do economists address issues of global sustainable development?
+In this module, you’ll learn about the relationship between economic activity, social justice and environmental sustainability, the economic theories that underpin sustainable development policy interventions and how those theories impact upon policy design.
+After studying this module, you’ll be able to apply fundamental economic principles to the analysis of global sustainable development problems.
 You’ll also understand how economic policies intended to address those problems are developed and be able to offer informed critiques of such policies.

-This module is structured around an emerging global consensus that humans are compromising the global biosphere by transgressing nine Planetary Boundaries: the result of which will be fundamental and unrecoverable change that significantly compromises the operating space of human development.
-We focus on the natural science of these environmental issues – covering well known topics like climate change and biodiversity loss, but also lesser realised problems, such as biochemical flows.
-We evaluate existing governance and management efforts, and try to develop responses of our own.
-You’ll be taught how to write a Policy Briefing and will prepare one on your chosen subject, aimed at a specific key decision maker.
-Then, you’ll convert your Brief to a Policy Pitch: a two minute ‘sell’ of your research.
-By the end of this module, you’ll possess key knowledge of environmental principles and also skills valuable for creating meaningful change in the real world of work, governance and/or activism.
+This module is structured around an emerging global consensus that humans are compromising the global biosphere by transgressing nine Planetary Boundaries: the result of which will be fundamental and unrecoverable change that significantly compromises the safe operating space for human development.
+We focus on the natural science of these environmental issues – covering well known topics like climate change and biodiversity loss, as well as less prominent problems, such as biochemical flows.
+We evaluate existing governance and management efforts, and develop innovative responses of our own.
+You’ll be taught how to write a policy briefing and will prepare one on your chosen subject aimed at a specific decision-making audience.
+Then, you’ll convert your brief to a policy pitch: a two minute ‘sell’ of your proposals.
+By the end of this module, you’ll possess key knowledge of environmental principles and also skills valuable for creating meaningful change in the world of work, governance and/or activism.

-You’ll also be able to explain the global social threats that are caused by economic development, consider and reflect critically on the reasons why some countries developed while others stayed poor, engage critically with various strategies that have been suggested to end extreme poverty, understand and write critically about the continuing challenges of providing “Education for all” and “Health for all”, and write critically about the notion of goal-based development.
+Upon completing this module, you’ll have acquired the knowledge and understanding to be able to offer a well-informed evidence-based explanation of the social and political dimensions of key challenges such as: inequality, environmental harm, health, and food.
+You’ll also be able to explain the threats to social cohesion caused by forms of economic development, reflect critically on the reasons why some countries are considered developed while others have stayed poor, and understand and write critically about the continuing challenges of attempting to provide “Education for all” and “Health for all”.

 Modern Spanish Language 2